ChiemBosboom/spatial_spinal_cord_ALS/README.md

 * **Spatial Differential Expression:** Fits spatial GLMMs with Leroux conditional autoregressive (CAR) random effects using `TESSERA` to identify gene alterations along proximity gradients or within discrete niches while removing spatial autocorrelation artifacts.

 ### Pilot Study & Scalability
 * **Pilot Data:** This repository includes the `output_pilot` directory containing all output figures generated from a 4-sample pilot cohort (**3 ALS, 1 CTRL**).
 All results were produced using the default parameters documented below.
-An interpretation of these findings is available in `output_pilot/pilot_study_report.md`.
 * **Future Cohorts:** The workflow is modularly containerized in Snakemake to allow immediate scaling to larger clinical cohorts simply by updating `config.yaml`.

 ---